-vanPlestik is a young company on a mission: creating beautiful circular products, raising awareness of the plastic problem and saving as much plastic as possible from incineration. vanPlestik has developed and built a 3D printer that uses plastic waste as a ground material.
+vanPlestik is a young company on a mission: creating beautiful circular products, raising awareness of the plastic problem and saving as much plastic as possible from incineration. vanPlestik has developed and built a 3D printer that uses plastic waste as a raw material.
 Using these printers, they are able to locally recycle plastic into unique and valuable objects such as chairs, tables and plant pots.

 Mission and vision

 vanPlestik is a company on a mission: creating beautiful circular products, raising awareness of the plastic problem and saving as much plastic as possible from incineration.
 We believe that the transition to a circular economy is a worldwide challenge that requires a combination of smart solutions. vanPlestik contributes to this by using large scale 3D printers to process plastic waste streams that are not currently recycled.
 By collaborating with companies and individuals, we are able to close the loop locally.
 We use our projects and products to show that plastic waste is a valuable material.
 In this way, we inspire others to contribute to the circular economy.

 Eventually we want to spread the impact we make locally to a worldwide level.
 Plastic often ends up in nature because there is a lack of local recycling facilities in many places causes plastic to end up in nature.
 With our cost effective 3D printers, we can offer a local solution to the plastic problem.
 This gives new companies the opportunity to also create valuable objects and prevent plastic from ending up in nature at the same time.

 Would you like to know more about our approach, or do you want to help us to achieve our mission?